Theobald von Bethmann Hollweg

-Theobald Theodor Friedrich Alfred von Bethmann Hollweg (29 November 1856 – 1 January 1921) was a German politician who was Chancellor of the German Empire from 1909 to 1917.
+Theobald Theodor Friedrich Alfred von Bethmann Hollweg (29 November 1856 – 1 January 1921) was a German politician who was imperial chancellor of the German Empire from 1909 to 1917.
 He oversaw the German entry into World War I and played a key role during its first three years.
-He was replaced as chancellor in July of 1917 due in large part to opposition to his moderate policies by leaders in the military.
+He was replaced as chancellor in July 1917 due in large part to opposition to his policies by leaders in the military.